Contact:email@example.com Tel: 707-654-1149 Location: Faculty Office Building 120

 Dr. Parker's research interest is marine microbial biogeochemistry, addressing questions

-resource agencies to evaluate estuarine management strategies.
+and natural resource agencies to evaluate estuarine management strategies.

 Buck, C., F. P. Wilkerson, A.E.
 Parker, R.C.
 Dugdale 2014.
 The influence of coastal